-Due to Health and Safety regulations, the maximum capacity for public attendance at Council meetings is 20.
+The gross external area of the Parish room is 34m2 and due to Health and Safety regulations, the maximum capacity for public attendance at Council meetings is 20.
 This is 10 seated and 10 standing.
 Please contact the clerk for further details.

 King Street Toilets

-Both the inside and outside of the toilets were re-decorated in time for the Magna Carta celebrations in May 2015.
+The gross external area of the toilets is 37m2 and both the inside and outside of the toilets were re-decorated in time for the Magna Carta celebrations in May 2015.